 15. University of California, Davis – Secure Coding Practices Specialization

 UC Davis offers free online security courses including Secure Coding Practices Specialization.
-This course is perfect for students who want to get started with coding, or are curious about coding but aren’t sure if it would be a good career choice for them.
-In this course, students learn to apply basic cryptography to threat models, to improve program security, to remediate fragile code, and to find and fix injection problems within security systems.
+This course is perfect for students who want to get started with coding or are curious about coding but aren’t sure if it would be a good career choice for them.
+In this course, students learn to apply basic cryptography to threat models, improve program security, remediate fragile code, and find and fix injection problems within security systems.

 Useful Fact: This course is taught by Dr. Matthew Bishop, a leader in the field of coding.

-For students who are curious about how the digital age has affected security, University of Adelaide is offering Cyberwar, Surveillance and Security, one of the many free security courses online available to people who want to learn more about cybersecurity.
+For students who are curious about how the digital age has affected security, the University of Adelaide is offering Cyberwar, Surveillance, and Security, one of the many free security courses online available to people who want to learn more about cybersecurity.

-Useful Fact: University of Adelaide is the third oldest university in Australia, established in 1874.
+Useful Fact: the University of Adelaide is the third-oldest university in Australia, established in 1874.

 17. University of Colorado – Advanced System Security Design Specialization

 University of Colorado’s Advanced System Security Design Specialization course is one of the free online security courses available to students who are interested in expanding their digital security knowledge.
-Students learn how to work securely within cloud services, how to apply basic security in blockchain systems and TOR network, how to evaluate and analyze DDoS attacks, and how to understand attribute and geo-location based access security.
+Students learn how to work securely within cloud services, how to apply basic security in blockchain systems and TOR networks, how to evaluate and analyze DDoS attacks, and how to understand attribute and geo-location-based access security.
 Students also learn how to apply XACML in ABAC systems.